-Toronto Community Housing is going beyond bricks and mortar to build clean, safe homes for our residents while creating vibrant communities where people can thrive.
+Toronto Community Housing Corporation (TCHC) is going beyond bricks and mortar to provide a positive tenant experience, build clean, safe homes for our tenants and create vibrant communities where people can thrive.

-With nine active construction sites, 2016 will be the biggest year yet in the transformation of Regent Park.
-Learn more about the progress of Regent Park here
+With five active construction sites, the coming year will be the biggest yet in the transformation of Regent Park.
+Learn more about the progress of Regent Park here.

 Regent Park: by the numbers